-American Littoral Society and the NOAA Marine Debris Program pilot a marine debris removal project in New York's Jamaica Bay.
+American Littoral Society and the NOAA Marine Debris Program piloted a marine debris removal project in New York's Jamaica Bay.

 What’s the project?

-In this pilot project, the American Littoral Society (ALS) removes marine debris from saltmarsh, intertidal flats, and other parts of New York’s coast, which will improve essential fish habitat and help prevent future marine debris accumulation.
+In this pilot project, the American Littoral Society (ALS) removed marine debris from saltmarsh, intertidal flats, and other parts of New York’s coast, which improved essential fish habitat and helped prevent future marine debris accumulation.

-ALS is also connecting people to Jamaica Bay in New York and increasing public knowledge on marine debris issues by engaging community volunteers in debris removal and native grass planting.
-In addition, ALS is developing more compelling ways to present the data they collect, developing a marine debris reduction outreach program for communities directly contributing to litter on the project sites, and implementing a proven marine debris reduction certification program to incentivize debris reduction in local waterways.
+ALS also connected people to Jamaica Bay in New York and increased public knowledge on marine debris issues by engaging community volunteers in debris removal and native grass planting.
+In addition, ALS developed more compelling ways to present the data they collected, developing a marine debris reduction outreach program for communities directly contributing to litter on the project sites, and implementing a proven marine debris reduction certification program to incentivize debris reduction in local waterways.